New law firm and ABS applications

-Step 1: Get the law firm / ABS structure right
+Step 1: Get the structure right

 Step 2: Get a solicitors professional indemnity insurance quote

-Step 3: Draft SRA Application including Form FA1 & FA2
+Step 3: Draft the SRA Application paperwork

 Step 4: Submit SRA application and prepare for launch